ottok/debcraft/README.md

 * **Easy**: Build any Debian/Ubuntu package in one single command.
 If you don't have the package or source already downloaded, it will be done automatically.
-  Also, a build container (both Podman and Dockeer supported) is automatically built using the target Debian or Ubuntu suite in `debian/changelog` and with exact build dependencies from `debian/control`.
+  Also, a build container (both Podman and Docker supported) is automatically built using the target Debian or Ubuntu suite in `debian/changelog` and with exact build dependencies from `debian/control`.
 Users are spared from having to manually prepare ahead or maintain [sbuild](https://wiki.debian.org/sbuild)